-Standing approved list (Rule 7)
+Standing approved list (Rule 8)

-Approved list of another Council (Rule 8)
+Approved list of another Council (Rule98)

-Established procurement specialist (Rule 9)
+Established procurement specialist (Rule 10)

 Open competitive tenders

 Tenders shall be invited after giving at least 14 days public notice in at least one local newspaper circulating in the area of the Authority, on the Council’s website and in such trade journals as the Proper Officer has considered appropriate stating the nature and purpose of the contract, inviting tenders and stating the last date when tenders will be accepted.
 Any notice issued shall contain a Statement of the effect of Standing Orders Nos.
 34.1 and 34.2.